 The vamp of a shoe is where the top of the shoe ends on your foot.
 A lower vamp that exposes more foot area gives the illusion that your legs are longer.
-A thin heel adds height.
+A heel adds height.
 Of course, not everyone can or chooses to wear heels.
 In this case, a flat with a low vamp and pointed toe will do.
 Either way, bonus points if the shoe matches the tone of your legs or pants.

-Similar to my first two suggestions, a monochromatic look creates a taller silhouette.
-A monochromatic look doesn't have to be the same exact color from head to toe.
+Similar to my first two suggestions, a low contrast look creates a taller silhouette.
+It doesn't have to be the same exact color from head to toe.
 Hues and tones that are similar work just as well.
 It is important that your shoes match the tone of your pants (or legs if wearing a skirt) to create an effective monochromatic look.

 #4 Define Your Waist

 This tip may go against your instincts when you're feeling a little fluffier than usual.
 In my experience, most women run to leggings and flowy tops in an attempt to "hide" any problem areas.
 Do not do this.
 I repeat, do not do this.
 You won't find "pair black pants with an oversized schmatta and call it a day" anywhere on this list.
 Any hint of shape is lost and you end up looking larger than you really are.
 A top or dress with a defined waist will show off the smallest part of you, giving you a leaner appearance.
 The top does not have to be tight, but it needs to have a shape.
 Adding a blazer with a nipped in waist also creates a slimming effect.